Boost Your Business with eCards

 • Maintaining a positive outlook.
 Ensure your leaders promote values like positivity, empathy, and respect.
 Treat mistakes graciously, maintain healthy boundaries, and deal with interpersonal issues fairly and equitably.

 • Planning employee engagement and socialization opportunities.
 Your employees may not all be best friends, but social opportunities can be great icebreakers that improve team harmony.
-For example, you can plan team-bonding events like an escape room or host a quarterly dinner out at a local restaurant.
+For example, you can plan team bonding events like an escape room or host a quarterly dinner out at a local restaurant.

 • Offering fun work perks like snacks at the office or catered lunches.
 If employees work on-site at your office, offer a few in-office perks like free coffee, tea, snacks, and catered lunches.